jeff-bruemmer/vaporwair/README.md

 - Only one report can be run at a time.

 ## How Vaporwair Works
-Weather obtains user’s coordinates via their IP address, calls the Dark Sky and AirNow APIs to get location based-weather and air quality forecasts, then prints one of several reports, specified by a flag.
+Weather obtains user’s coordinates via their IP address, calls the Dark Sky and AirNow APIs to get location-based weather and air quality forecasts, then prints one of several reports, specified by a flag.

 ## On Vaporwair Speed
 1. To prevent needless network calls, Vaporwair determines if the user made a call within the last five minutes.
 If so, Vaporwair assumes the data is still valid, and executes reports using the last stored call.
 This shortcut assumes the coordinates have not meaningfully changed in the last minute.
 2. If the data has expired, Vaporwair kicks off asynchronous API calls to retrieve new forecasts.
-It makes one optimistic call to the AirNow and Dark Sky APIs using the previous coordinates, and a call to the IP-API to get the current coordinates.
+It makes optimistic calls to the AirNow and Dark Sky APIs using the previous coordinates, and a call to the IP-API to get the current coordinates.
-3. After acquiring updated coordinates, Vaporwair compares the coordinates to those used for the first, optimistic call to the APIs in step 2.
+3. After Vaporwair acquires the updated coordinates from the IP-API, it compares the coordinates to those used for the optimistic calls in step 2.
 If the coordinates match, the forecast is valid for the location and Vaporwair executes the report.
 If not...
 (Step 4).
-4. Vaporwair calls the APIs with the updated coordinates and executes the report.
+4. Vaporwair asynchronously calls the APIs with the updated coordinates and executes the report.

-## Reports
+## Sample Reports

 ### Summary
 The default report.